syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disables the resize support in File Explorer control.
+Enables or disables the resize support in FileExplorer control.